-IFRS 9 Financial Instruments - Final standard (2014)
+IFRS 9 Financial Instruments

-The IASB published the final version of IFRS 9 Financial Instruments.
-The final version of IFRS 9 brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments.
+The final version of IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
 IFRS 9 is built on a logical, single classification and measurement approach for financial assets that reflects the business model in which they are managed and their cash flow characteristics.
 Built upon this is a forward-looking expected credit loss model that will result in more timely recognition of loan losses and is a single model that is applicable to all financial instruments subject to impairment accounting.
 In addition, IFRS 9 addresses the so-called 'own credit' issue, whereby banks and others book gains through profit or loss as a result of the value of their own debt falling due to a decrease in credit worthiness when they have elected to measure that debt at fair value.
 The Standard also includes an improved hedge accounting model to better link the economics of risk management with its accounting treatment.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018.
-However, the Standard is available for early application.
-In addition, the own credit changes can be early applied in isolation without otherwise changing the accounting for financial instruments.
-The Group is in the process of assessing the impact of the standard on financial position or performance of the Group.
+IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted by applying all requirements of the standard.